“The universe is a pretty big place. If it’s just us, seems like an awful waste of space.”

 To set up an ADSB air radar you will need four things.

 - A working RTL-SDR dongle.
 The R820T or R820T2 tuner is recommended for best performance at 1090 MHz.

 - A vertically polarized antenna tuned to 1090 MHz.

 - Software to graphically display the received aircraft location data.

 There are so many great tutorials on this, I chose not to replicate them here, but rather provide a list of a few good ones:

 - Coaxial Collinear Antenna for ADS-B Receiver.

-I then pipe that data from the PI Aware system via TCP into my Virtual Radar System, that then plots and shows the aircraft that my antenna system can pick up.
-In addition to this, I use Virtual Radar Server to then port to MilRadiocomms.com which is another group that scans and tracks military flights- you can see that data HERE .
+I then pipe that data from the PI Aware system via TCP into my Virtual Radar System, which then plots and shows the aircraft that my antenna system can pick up.
+In addition to this, I use Virtual Radar Server to then port to MilRadiocomms.com which is another group that scans and tracks military flights- you can see that data HERE

 Best of all, almost all of this software is open source, which usually means free!